 Pinsere is a street food pizza place.
 You order from the menu hanging on the wall or directly from the choice on display.

 They have a large choice for every taste and preference, vegetarian included.
 Their oval-shaped pizza is made with organic flours, very light and crunchy, easy to digest and delicious.
 If you are looking for a quick casual lunch in Rome, this is a good choice.
 Easy to reach from Termini station.

-Home to the very Roman pinsa, La Pratolina Pizzeria is in Prati neighbourhood and has been considered for years one of the best pizza in Rome.
+Home to the very Roman pinsa, La Pratolina Pizzeria is in two locations, one in Prati neighborhood and one in Trionfale near the Vatican Museums where they serve it by the slice as street food.
+It has been considered for years one of the best pizza in Rome.

 Best vegetarian and vegan restaurants in Rome

 A small selection of the best vegetarian and vegan restaurants in Rome are always more and more appreciated.

 If you are a vegetarian and love cats, this is your place.
 Romeow Cat Bistrot serves vegan dishes for lunch and dinner, their menu changes very often.

 You will always find a nice combination of Mediterranean and international flavors prepared with high-quality ingredients and plenty of creativity.